Malaysia's Mahathir says US seeking to provoke war in Taiwan | Politics

 Following Pelosi's visit, China launched large-scale military drills surrounding the island and fired ballistic missiles into the sea.
 Beijing also warned Washington not to encourage Taiwan to try to make its de facto independence permanent, a step China says would lead to war.

-In Malaysia, Mahathir said the ruling United Malays National Organization is likely preparing for snap polls that it will most likely "win big."
-He believes that several Malay voters have returned to UMNO because they were offered money and other incentives.
+In Malaysia, Mahathir said the ruling United Malays National Organization is likely preparing for snap polls that it will most likely “win big.”
+He believes that a number of Malay voters have returned to UMNO because they were offered money and other incentives.

 “I think they will want to have the general elections this year.
 If possible, maybe as soon as two or three months from now, because they feel that at this moment the public still looks up at them, and the opposition is broken up, disorganized,'' he told the AP.

-Mahathir said he believes Najib hopes to make a political comeback with a UMNO win.
+Mahathir said he believes Najib hopes to make a political comeback with an UMNO win.

-"In a way, he's very anti-Islam, he's not being fair.
-He allows Israel to commit all kinds of crimes, and genocide, and he does nothing.
+“In a way, he's very anti-Islam, he's not being fair.
+He allows Israel to commit all kinds of crime, genocide, and he does nothing.
 He supports them,'' said Mahathir, who has been accused of anti-Semitism for attacking Jews, whom he blames for a humanitarian crisis in Palestinian territories.

 He also railed against the European Union over the Russian war on Ukraine.